camunda/camunda-docs/docs/components/connectors/protocol/http-webhook.md

 }
 ```

 The default HTTP status code is `200`.
-You can change it by providing a `statusCode` key in your expression:
+You can change it by including a `statusCode` key in your expression:

 ```json
 ={